 I apologize for that.

-It wasn’t until we watched the transformation in Jeb’s fur, that made us realize that good food matters.
+It wasn’t until we watched the transformation in Jeb’s fur that made us realized that good food matters.

-It wasn’t until I walked through your facility, spoke to your people, learned about how committed you are to the integrity of the ingredients and the food, that I realized you may be “Big” but you’re committed to even the smallest dog.
+It wasn’t until I walked through your facility, spoke to your people, learned about how committed you are to the integrity of the ingredients and the food that I realized you might be “Big,” but you’re committed to even the smallest dog.

-It wasn’t until I heard the changes you’ve made and how much you appreciate consumer questions or concerns about Beneful that I understood how committed you are to conducting business with pride and dignity, to do things right and show character and making these values your cornerstone.
+It wasn’t until I heard the changes you’ve made and how much you appreciate consumer questions or concerns about Beneful that I understood how committed you are to conducting business with pride and dignity, doing things right and showing character, and making these values your cornerstone.

 What matters is you’re committed to MY dogs.
 And for that, I am loyal.